123jimin/sd-prompt-parser/README.md

 // "tag1, (tag4)<lora:lora1>(custom modifier: custom, modifiers)"
 console.log(stringify(parsed_pos, {
     modifierHandler(args) {
+        // Supported return types:
+        // - `string[]`: the arguments of the modifier is substituted.
+        // - `string`: the modifier is substituted to the string.
+        // - `null` and `undefined`: removed.
         if(args[0] === 'lora') return args;
         return `(custom modifier: ${args.join(', ')})`;
     }